Starfish

 .

-The Season Winter
+The season of Winter

 Starfish have also been learning about the coldest season, winter.
 They enjoyed exploring and investigating the ice that had formed overnight.
 The children tried to melt the ice in their warm hands, but this made their hands cold.
 Some of the children used the hammer to smash the ice.